IBM/data-prep-kit/kfp/doc/simple_transform_pipeline.md

 there as well, which means that secrets have to be created there as well.

 Once this is done we can execute the workflow.

+On the worflow page (above) click on the

 ## Clean up cluster